Jimmy Jam and Terry Lewis: History

 In 1991, they founded a record label, Perspective Records, an A&M Records distributed label that has since been closed and then reactivated.
 Later that year, their newly minted label experienced success with the Minneapolis-based gospel/R&B group Sounds of Blackness.
 Their debut single, "Optimistic", served as a groundbreaking anthem stressing positivity and encouragement.
 The song served as a summer and fall anthem and began propelling Jam and Lewis' label.
 Other successes followed with Sounds of Blackness as well as releases from labelmates Mint Condition, Lo-Key? and Solo.
 In 1992, Perspective released the soundtrack for the film Mo' Money, which starred Damon Wayans, Stacey Dash and Marlon Wayans.
 Executive produced by Jam and Lewis, the soundtrack featured songs by Mint Condition, Ralph Tresvant and Caron Wheeler, as well as a duet by Janet Jackson and Luther Vandross.

 In 2003, Jam and Lewis moved their recording operations to Santa Monica, California naming it Flyte Tyme West, due to more opportunities for work and collaboration.
 In 2006, they won a Grammy for Yolanda Adams' song "Be Blessed", from her 2005 album Day By Day.
 In 2007, Jam and Lewis produced the two-time Grammy Award-winning CD Funk This for Chaka Khan, which included the Award-winning R&B duet "Disrespectful", with Mary J. Blige.

 The production duo reunited with the Time at the 50th Grammy Awards on February 10, 2008, in a medley that included the artist Rihanna, and featuring "Jungle Love".
 In June and July 2008, all of the original members of the Time (Morris Day, Jimmy Jam, Terry Lewis, Jesse Johnson, Jerome Benton, Jellybean Johnson, and Monte Moir) reunited once again for a series of shows at the Flamingo Hotel and Casino in Las Vegas.

 In a career that has spanned more than four decades, Jam and Lewis have worked with a multitude of artists, including Lionel Richie, Herb Alpert, TLC, Sounds of Blackness, Yolanda Adams, Jordan Knight, Michael Jackson, Aretha Franklin, Boyz II Men, Usher, Johnny Gill, Patti LaBelle, Mary J. Blige, Chaka Khan, Mariah Carey, Prince, Mýa, Bryan Adams, Snoop Dogg, Spice Girls, Vanessa Williams, George Michael, Melanie B, Rod Stewart, Kelly Price, Gwen Stefani, New Edition, Eric Benét, Pia Zadora, SOLO, and the Human League.

 Personal lives

 Terry Lewis has two children from previous relationships; son Trey and daughter, Chloe.
 Lewis was married to R&B singer Karyn White; the couple had two children: son Brandon and daughter Ashley.
-He later married Indira Singh and had two children with her.
+He later married Indira Singh and they have two children together.

 Jimmy Jam is married to Mexican-U.S. businesswoman Lisa Padilla Harris; they have three children: Tyler, Max, and Bella.
 Jimmy served as chairman of the board of the National Academy of Recording Arts and Sciences.
 He is currently listed as chairman emeritus.